nubank/matcher-combinators/RELEASING.md

 # Releasing

-To release a new version in Clojars, first make sure your local master is sync'd with master on github:
+Anybody with write access to this repository can release a new version and deploy it to Clojars.
+To do this, first make sure your local master is sync'd with master on github:

 ```bash
 git checkout master